huaxia1985/ProSSE/README.md

 2. download all the files from this repository
 3. replace NAMESPACE in the 'diversitree' source code
 4. put all the files in the 'R' folder to the 'R' folder in the the 'diversitree' source code
+5. put all the files in the 'C' folder to the 'C' folder in the the 'diversitree' source code
-5. put all the files in the 'man' folder to the 'man' folder in the the 'diversitree' source code
+6. put all the files in the 'man' folder to the 'man' folder in the the 'diversitree' source code
-6. install R package 'devtools' (note that 'diversitree' needs gsl installed)
+7. install R package 'devtools' (note that 'diversitree' needs gsl installed)
-7. using devtools to compile 'diversitree' locally
+8. using devtools to compile 'diversitree' locally

        library(devtools)
        install("your path to save the 'diversitree' source code")

-8. R may ask if dependent packages need to be updated.
+9. R may ask if dependent packages need to be updated.
 Choose according to your needs
-9. after the package installed.
+10. after the package installed.
 Restart R.
-10. now ProSSE is ready to use
+11. now ProSSE is ready to use

         library(diversitree)